MaximKitsenko/MaximKitsenko.github.io/_posts/2017-11-22-C-Sharp-7-0-example.md

 ---
 layout: post
-title: C# 7.0 all new features in one application
+title: Cheat sheet - C# 7.0 all new features in one application
 ---

 C# 7.0 introduced a lot of interesting stuff.
 Sometimes it is better to show than to say, so this post is attempt to show these new features on a small application.